Last Updated on October 8, 2022 by Editorial Team

 Also, homework for such students is usually reduced and frequent short quizzes are encouraged rather than long tests.

 Testing the student’s knowledge is also an important step in overall learning.
 However, it is imperative under the 504 accommodation to ensure that the students are able to display his or her best performance.

 To this end, they are granted certain means like preferential seating arrangements and the use of technology selectively.

-The teachers are advised to keep the tests more objective than essays like and the test can be taken over multiple sessions if possible.
+The teachers are advised to keep the tests more objective than essays and the test can be taken over multiple sessions if possible.

 Oral reading of the test questions and their repetition can be requested by the student as well.
-Also use of color overlays, templates, or place markers should be done by the teacher to make the test more comprehendible for the students.
+Also use of color overlays, templates, or place markers should be done by the teacher to make the test more comprehensible for the students.

 The tests for high school students with learning disabilities should also ideally be administered in small groups.